 We all have days of tiredness and brain fog, where all we want to do is go back to bed.
 You can’t let this seep through during a job interview however, as this is the first and possibly only chance you’ll get to make a good impression.

-The interviewer doesn’t know that you’re usually full of energy and have an unrivalled work ethic.
+The interviewer doesn’t know that you’re usually full of energy and have an unrivaled work ethic.
 They see what they see on the day.

-So, act high energy, don’t slouch, be interested in what they have to say and show enthusiasm for the position.
-If it doesn’t effect your nerves, have a strong coffee beforehand to keep you alert.
+So, act high energy, don’t slouch, be interested in what they have to say, and show enthusiasm for the position.
+If it doesn’t affect your nerves, have a strong coffee beforehand to keep you alert.

 8. Not Asking the Right Questions

 Showing enthusiasm for the role also means asking questions.
 Of course, all job interview 101s tell you to ask questions, but don’t just ask random questions – make sure they are relevant to the things you’ve just discussed, the position you’re applying for and you genuinely want to know the answers.

 You might think that having nothing to ask demonstrates that you’ve taken everything in and are ready for the job, but more often it reflects disinterest, lack of enthusiasm and lack of confidence.